worldviewer/react-worldviewer-prototype/README.md

 Expanded:

-- Citizen scientists' bio link
+- Citizen scientists' bio link (since we'll allow forking of content, there can be multiple authors)
 - Text Content

 **THE CLASH OF WORLDVIEWS**